-- Workers are automatically enrolled to start saving for their futures via payroll deductions but may opt out or change their contributions at any time. - Contributions are deposited into a post-tax Roth IRA, owned by the worker, who can access contributions at any time with no penalty, including for unexpected financial emergencies. - The IRA moves with workers if they change jobs.
+- Workers are automatically enrolled to start saving for their future via payroll deduction but may opt out or change their contributions at any time. - Contributions are deposited into a post-tax Roth IRA owned by the worker, who can access contributions at any time with no penalty for any reason, including unexpected financial emergencies. - The IRA moves with the worker if the person changes jobs.